 Our nursing team hold their own clinics by appointment.
 They can help you with the following:

 - Asthma – If you have been advised by the surgery to submit an annual review of your asthma symptoms, please use our Asthma Review form.

 - Hypertension – If you have been advised by the surgery to submit a blood pressure reading, please use our Blood Pressure Review form

 Health visitors are registered general nurses or midwives who have undergone further training to provide health education and preventative care, in particular for children under 5.

 We have two health visitors attached to the practice, who are based at the Houghton Regis Health Centre.
 They will also be available on Wednesday mornings between 09:30 and 11:30 at the Tithe Farm Neighbourhood Centre.

 Joint & Soft Tissue Injections

-Minor Surgery sessions are held by the GPs fortnightly.
-Your Doctor will make arrangements for you.
-More complex procedures may require referral to a Specialist Service.
+Minor surgery sessions are held by the GPs fortnightly.
+Your doctor will make the required arrangements for you.
+More complex procedures may require a referral to a specialist service.